mwette/netgear-nsdp-py/README.md

-# tool for Netgar switches using NSDP
+# tool for Netgear switches using NSDP

 coded in python